nulLeeKH/arduino-dust-density-meter/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/nulLeeKH/arduino-dust-density-meter.svg)

 # arduino-dust-density-meter
-The firmware for arduino which developed for an experience booth at the Science and Technology Festival Hall of the 2018 Ulsan Education Exhibition.
+The firmware for arduino which developed for an experience booth at the Science and Technology Festival Hall of the 2018 Ulsan Education Exhibition

 ## Info
 - schematic